-Concurrent seasonal adjustment began at BLS with the release of estimates for December 2003 in January 2004.
+Concurrent seasonal adjustment of national labor force data began at BLS with the release of estimates for December 2003 in January 2004.
 This practice replaced the projected-factor method, which updated seasonal factors only twice a year.
 Under the latter procedure, projected seasonal factors were used to seasonally adjust the new original data as they were collected.
 At midyear, the historical series were updated with data for January through June, and the seasonal adjustment program was rerun to produce projected seasonal factors for July through December of the current year.